 CRISIS: Editorial Mission

-We see this moment as calling for deep re-examination of what solidarity, internationalism, and human dignity mean to us, today.
+We are inspired by the etymology of the term, crisis – from the ancient Greek, krisis: a turning point that calls for decisive judgment.
+We see this moment as calling for a deep re-examination and decisive expression of what solidarity, internationalism, and human dignity mean to us, today.

 Crisis will invite relevant scholars, thinkers, organizers, activists, and artists to write contributions, and we welcome submissions that fit with the focus of the magazine and its thematic Issues.
 Consolidated efforts will be made to include contributions by thinkers from global peripheries, women, and minorities.